Healthdirect Free Australian health advice you can count on.

 What are the types of glaucoma?

-There are several different types of glaucoma.
 The 2 main types of glaucoma are:

-Different types of open-angle and closed-angle glaucoma can be categorised as either:
+Glaucoma can also be categorised as either:

 • secondary glaucoma — caused by an eye condition, such as surgery, trauma, drugs or eye disease